 The roots of this discontent went back a long way, to the financial crash ten years ago and to decades of persistent income, wealth and health inequalities following de-industrialisation.
 Here Sweden, our sporting opponent at the weekend, is often the source of inspiration rather than nervous anxiety.
 Despite experiencing a rapid increase in inequality during the 1990s, Sweden still ranks as one of the most equal of advanced economies in the world with a disposable income Gini co-efficient of 0.274 compared to an average 0.318 for the OECD.
 On the surface it might seem, perhaps, the archetype of an inclusive economy.

 Inclusive growth, and the ideas and concepts emerging from it, represent a fundamental reassessment of our economic principles, priorities and assumptions – and a response to disaffection.
-At the heart of it is one big idea: it isn’t enough to welcome the rate, or quantity of economic growth.
-We also have to consider its quality.

 A year ago, the Inclusive Growth Commission, chaired by Stephanie Flanders, and which I directed, published its final recommendations.
 The following day in his Spring Budget statement, the Chancellor addressed many of the concerns that had come to define the post-Brexit political context: productivity and prosperity had to be coupled with fairness, both for those in work today and for the next generation.
 Will people have the skills to adapt to a changing economy, perhaps many times during their working lives?
 Will they be able to get on the housing ladder, or to save for a pension?
 Investment in education and skills, said the Chancellor, is the key to inclusive growth – to an economy that works for everyone.

 Since then the UK has fallen to the bottom of the G7 growth table, representing a challenge to central government policymakers as to whether they will relegate distributional or structural concerns in pursuit once again of headline GDP figures.